 What might they have done had they not “become calloused” according to the scripture above?
 “Otherwise they might see with their eyes, hear with their ears, understand with their hearts and turn…” And notice the contrast with the Gentiles (while still sinful), who will listen.
 What is the distinction Paul is drawing between the Jews and the Gentiles in this text?
 One is calloused and thus unable to turn while the other, who are still sinners, are willing to listen and respond.

 Now, for the sake of brevity, if that is even possible at this point, I have attempted to narrow my focus upon the key elements of Micah’s latest response, entitled Unmediated.

-First, allow me to offer a definition of the term “unmediated” as that seem to be a crux of the matter.
+First, allow me to offer a definition of the term “unmediated” as that seems to be a crux of the matter.
 One dictionary offers us this definition: “without anyone or anything intervening or acting as an intermediate; direct.”
 This definition, and how we apply it to mankind’s natural abilities to comprehend and accept directly revealed truth, is essential to this discussion.
 Micah argues that reading or hearing the inspired word of God is a “mediated” (by way of means, or through a mediator) form of divine revelation.
 And Micah asserts that those means are insufficient to enable the natural man to respond freely to God’s own appeal.
-He believes that the Holy Spirit must do more than inspire the words which clearly reveal truth and call us to reconciliation through faith in order for us to have the ability to freely respond.
-I content that his view is not convincingly established by the scriptures.
+He believes that the Holy Spirit must do more than inspire the words (which clearly reveal truth and call us to reconciliation through faith) in order for us to have the ability to freely respond.
+I contend that his view is not convincingly established by the scriptures.